JesseBarron/css-grid/notes.md

     sets the width of implicitly added columns
 - grid-auto-flow:
     determines whether your implicit items are added as a row or column
+- auto-fit:
+    Makes enough columns to fit the items on the page will not create additional implicit tracks if there's free space left
+- auto-fill:
+    Makes enough columns to fit the items on the page and if theres any left over space it will create an additional number of implicit tracks to fill the rest
+- minmax():
+    this is used to wrap items. it takes two arguments the minimum an item's width or hight can me and the max.
+This will allow grid to determine at what point it should stack the items onto extra rows.
+USUALLY USED IN CONJUNCTION WITH auto-fit in order to make everything look neat.
+- fit-content:
+    this accepts a unit(px, em whatever) and constrains the item and the content of that item to that width or height depending if you're using it with grid-template-column/row
+- areas:
+    They're great!!!